-Watertight Hull Compartmentation: Subject vessel is bisected by seven transverse bulkheads located at frames forward and aft No's 7, 14 and twenty forward and aft as well as at frame "0" amidships along with other longitudinal part length bulkheads forming ten major watertight compartments and/or integral tanks consisting of: Two Forepeaks, Two Pump Tank compartments; Two voids; Two ballast tank voids; Two Ballast Tank compartments.
+Watertight Hull Compartmentation: Subject vessel is bisected by seven transverse bulkheads located at frames "0" amidships as well as forward frames and aft No's 7, 14 and 20 with other longitudinal part length bulkheads forming ten major watertight compartments and/or integral tanks consisting of: Two Forepeaks, Two Pump Tank compartments; Two voids; Two ballast tank voids; Two Ballast Tank compartments.

-Hull Form: Hull is a typical double ended displacement ferry type with deck apron extensions along sides, thrusters located on Port side of each end and rudders at each end.
+Hull Form: Hull is a typical double ended displacement ferry type with deck apron extensions along sides, thrusters located diagonally from each other on each end with skegs at each end.

-Superstructure Form: When looking toward No, 1 end the two level deck house with all around vision pilothouse having counter inclined windows and machinery enclosures starboard side at amidships continuing aft and port side forward.
+Superstructure Form: When looking toward No, 1 end the two level deck house with all around vision pilothouse having counter inclined windows and machinery enclosures is to starboard side at amidships ranging forward to aft.